teq0/opa-k8s-admission/README.md

-# opa.k8s-rules
+# opa-local

-OPA rules and test framework for a k8s mutating admission controller
+VS Code OPA plugin currently tries to parse everything in the workspace, so this is a separate workspace just for testing OPA rules